 I’m a guilty UGG boots addict.
 So snagging a pair of boots that don’t look like slippers (and can survive the snow) sounds like a good idea this year.
 Plus, who doesn’t love a cute new pair of boots?

 Chili happens to be one of my husband’s favorite crockpot dishes, and it is always amazing on colder days through the Fall and Winter seasons.

 I have seen a Thankful tree before, and adore the idea!
 I think it would be great to install that sense of gratitude for all of the wonderful things in life that we should appreciate.
 Here are some great ideas for Thankful Trees to get you started!

 Take Family Photos

 Ahh, yes.
 I have been meaning to get family photos done for the longest time.
-Fall leaves in the background with y two smiley kids sound like the perfect family snapshots.
+Fall leaves in the background with my two smiley kids sound like the perfect family snapshots.

 What is on your Fall Bucket List this year?
-Share with me in the comments below, and feel free to download my Free Printable Fall Bucket List HERE!
+Share with me in the comments below!